-Beets are so healthy and good for you, add a bit of fermentation and bham!
+Beets are so healthy and good for you, add a bit of fermentation and bam!
 These refrigerated quick pickled beets are just what the doctor ordered.

-The beet and its greens are great sources vitamins A & K, and a good source of manganese, copper, and potassium.
+The beet and its greens have loads of health benefits.
+They’re great sources vitamins A & K, and a good source of manganese, copper, and potassium.
 They are high in fiber, and beetroot juice is a rich dietary source of antioxidants and nitrates.

 Eating beets can increase your energy level, improve your immune system, and boost your brain function.